blazium-engine/blazium-docs/tutorials/export/exporting_projects.rst

 Exporting from the command line
 -------------------------------

-In production, it is useful to automate builds, and Godot supports this with the ``--export-release`` and ``--export-debug`` command line parameters.
+In production, it is useful to automate builds, and Blazium supports this with the ``--export-release`` and ``--export-debug`` command line parameters.
 Exporting from the command line still requires an export preset to define the export parameters.
 A basic invocation of the command would be:

 .. code-block:: shell

-    godot --export-release "Windows Desktop" some_name.exe
+    blazium --export-release "Windows Desktop" some_name.exe

 This will export to ``some_name.exe``, assuming there is a preset called "Windows Desktop" and the template can be found.
 (The export preset name